Camera Basics By Neil Blevins Created On: Oct 13th 2025 Updated On: Nov 26th 2025 Software: Any

 large f-stop value (smaller hole) makes most objects in focus in your

-f-stop value (larger hole) makes more objects out of focus.
+f-stop value (larger hole) makes more objects out of focus (Shallow

 Shutter Speed: How long

 the Aperture remains open to collect light.
-Faster shutter speeds
+Measured in a fraction of a

 collect less light than longer shutter speeds.
 Slow shutter speeds you